JS Hatakaze (DDG-171)

-JS Hatakaze (DDG-171/TV-3520) is a Hatakaze-class guided missile destroyer built for the Japan Maritime Self-Defense Force (JMSDF).
-Hatakaze was the first vessel completed of her class.
-She was the first JMSDF vessel to use gas turbine propulsion.
+JS Hatakaze (DDG-171/TV-3520) was a Hatakaze-class guided missile destroyer built for the Japan Maritime Self-Defense Force (JMSDF).
+Hatakaze was the first vessel completed of her class, and she was the first JMSDF vessel to use gas turbine propulsion.

 Construction and career

 Hatakaze was laid down on the 20 May 1983 at Mitsubishi Heavy Industries shipyard in Nagasaki.
-She was launched on 9 November 1984, and commissioned on 27 March 1986.
+She was launched on 9 November 1984 and commissioned on 27 March 1986.